lsst/pipelines_lsst_io/getting-started/coaddition.rst

 Before assembling the coadded image, you need to *warp* the exposures created by the ``singleFrame`` pipeline onto the pixel grids of patches described in the sky map.
 You can use the ``makeWarp`` pipeline for this.

-The data to process can be specified with a dataset query passed to the ``-d`` argument.
+The data to process can be specified with a dataset query passed to the ``-d`` argument, short for ``--data-query``.
-This example only creates coadds for a subset of the data.
+The example command below only creates coadds for a subset of the data.
 The remaining sections only use a few patches that have coverage from all the input visits, so downsampling in the coadd generation phase can save time.
 All the data can be coadded by simply leaving off the ``-d`` switch and the arguments to it.
 Remember that when specifying the output ``tract`` and ``patch`` information, you must also specify a valid sky map.
+In this case, the sky map, called ``hsc_ring_v1`` from a larger HSC run is used.
 The filtering we will do here is:

 .. code-block:: bash

    -d "tract = 9813 AND skymap = 'hsc_rings_v1' AND patch in (38, 39, 40, 41)"

-The above dataset query has been tailored to work with the example dataset described in the first tutorial.
+The above dataset query has been tailored to work with the `example dataset`_ described in the first tutorial.

-The ``patch in (38, 39, 40, 41)`` clause selects the patches indexed 40 and 41 in the skymap.
+The ``patch in (38, 39, 40, 41)`` clause selects patches 38, 39, 40 and 41 in the skymap.
+All five bands for each of the patches will be processed.
 You can retrieve the skymap and interrogate it using the various member functions.

 .. code-block:: python

-   from lsst.daf.butler import Butler butler = Butler('/Users/krughoff/projects/tutorials/gen3_rc2_subset/SMALL_HSC')
+   from lsst.daf.butler import Butler butler = Butler('SMALL_HSC')
    skymap = butler.get('skyMap', skymap='hsc_rings_v1', collections='HSC/RC2/defaults')
    tractInfo = skymap.generateTract(9813)
    patch = tractInfo[41]
    patch.getIndex()
+   --> (5, 4)

 The data queries will typically use the integer id for the patches, but you can use code like that above to find out the x and y indices into the tract's rectilinear grid of patches.
 In this case, the patch with id 41 is located at the position (5, 4) in tract 9813.